jhegedus42/welcome_the_lion_on_your_path/README.md

 # The goal of this project is to create a "good" docker image for ML/"AI" dev

-More specifically, the current focus of this project is Stan's implementation of a Hamiltonian Monte Carlo based posterior sampler, which makes fully Bayesian inference feasible to tackle real-life, ML problems.
+More specifically, the current focus of this open source project is Stan's implementation of a Hamiltonian Monte Carlo based posterior sampler.
+Stan makes it feasible to use fully Bayesian inference for tackling real-life ML problems.

-These are script files which are used to develop a docker image that
+This repo contains script files which are used to develop a docker image that
 provides a full stack ML dev environment, a turn key solution, to make it easy to use Scala and Stan for ML dev.